 - Respect of your audience.
 Be careful to make the distinction between being respected and liked.
 As a leader—be prepared to accept that you may not actually be liked by your audience.
 You’ll realize that being liked is a really nice thing to have, but it’s not essential.
 In fact some of the best leaders that I’ve worked for and with, I really truly didn’t like them!
 But I can absolutely say that I respected them, and in almost all cases trusted them.
 They made rational decisions, for justifiable reasons and what’s more they were honest, and transparent which cultivated that trust.

-I’ve also seen numerous leaders who’ve had belief, a dedicated audience, but lacked the respect they needed to be effective.
-In those cases, things will (and did) almost always stall, and the entire team becomes ineffective.
+I’ve also seen numerous leaders (by position) who’ve had belief, a dedicated audience, but lacked the respect they needed to be effective.
+In those cases, things will (and did) almost always stall, and the entire team became ineffective.

 So if you’re finding yourself in a position where you’re now required to take the lead but you’re not quite sure if you have what you think you need to do the job, just ask the following questions.